shaniber/pathfinder_characters/Lighthouse Kid.md

 	CON      14      (+2)	 14		+2
 	INT      14      (+2)	 14		+2
 	WIS      10      (+0)	 10		+0
-	CHA      21      (+5)	 23		+6
+	CHA      22      (+6)	 24		+7

 SKILLS
 ------
 	Skill                       Total    Rnk    Stat     Msc
 	Acrobatics                   0        0      0        0
 	Acrobatics (Jump)            -4       0      0        -4
 	Appraise                     7        2      2        3
-	Bluff                        10       1      6        3
+	Bluff                        12       2      7        3
 	Climb                        -1       0      -1       0
 	Craft (Untrained)            2        0      2        0
-	Diplomacy                    7        0      6        0
+	Diplomacy                    8        1      7        0
-	Disguise                     6        0      6        0
+	Disguise                     7        0      7        0
 	Escape Artist                0        0      0        0
-	Fly                          2        0      0        2
+	Fly                          7        2      0        5
 	Heal                         0        0      0        0
-	Intimidate                   10       1      6        3
+	Intimidate                   11       1      7        3
 	Knowledge (Arcana)           15       9      2        3
-	Knowledge (Dungeoneering)    4        1      2        0
+	Knowledge (Dungeoneering)    5        1      2        0
 	Knowledge (Local)            3        1      2        0
 	Knowledge (Planes)			 6        1      2        3
-	Perception                   12       8      0        2
+	Perception                   14       12     0        2
-	Perform (Untrained)          6        0      6        0
+	Perform (Untrained)          7        0      7        0
 	Ride                         0        0      0        0
 	Sense Motive                 1        1      0        0
-	Spellcraft                   25       9      2        8
+	Spellcraft                   27       12     2        13
 	Stealth                      4        0      0        4
 	Survival                     5        1      0        4
 	Swim                         -1       0      -1       0
-	Use Magic Device             17       5      6        6
+	Use Magic Device             19       6      7        6

 FEATS
 -----

 	Combat Casting
 		You get a +4 bonus on concentration checks made to cast a spell or use a spell-like ability when casting on the defensive or while grappled.

 	Craft Magic Arms and Armor
 		You can create magic weapons, armor, or shields.
 Enhancing a weapon, suit of armor, or shield takes 1 day for each 1,000 gp in the price of its magical features.
 To enhance a weapon, suit of armor, or shield, you must use up raw materials costing half of this total price.
 See the magic item creation rules in Chapter 15 for more information.
 The weapon, armor, or shield to be enhanced must be a masterwork item that you provide.
 Its cost is not included in the above cost.
 You can also mend a broken magic weapon, suit of armor, or shield if it is one that you could make.
 Doing so costs half the raw materials and half the time it would take to craft that item in the first place.